openaq/openaq-info/FAQ.md

 For research-grade data, we're soon (as of 2 Jan 2017) adding in an automatic way to add in data.
 More on that in a couple of weeks.
 For now, we have to do it by hand, and this is time-intensive for our small band of hardy volunteers.

 For non-research-grade low-cost sensors, we currently (as of 7 Nov 2016) have a method to insert them, nor visualize them responsibly.
 We are proceeding carefully and slowly with adding in low-cost sensor data.
-It is (tricky business)[http://www.nature.com/news/validate-personal-air-pollution-sensors-1.20195].
+It is [tricky business](http://www.nature.com/news/validate-personal-air-pollution-sensors-1.20195).

 ###Contributing Development Skills for Enhancing the Platform